Client Login

 What companies are really solving

-AMD is modernizing FrameMaker/Word content into structured DITA to support hardware, software, and AI platforms.
+AMD is migrating FrameMaker and Word content into structured DITA, implementing advanced information architecture and automation to support hardware, software, and AI platforms.

 Xylem runs a Global Technical Communication Center of Excellence, using structured topics and metadata to standardize documentation across 150+ countries.